Chesstimation/Chesstimation/README.md

 Software development is done in C++ using:
 * Visual Studio Code
 * Platform IO

+In Platform IO you need to install 2 additional libraries for this project:
+* LVGL 8.1 (you need to use Open Mephisto's lv_conf.h)
+* TFT eSPI 2.4.11 (you need to use chess-module-display.h as User_Setup.h)

 For flashing the firmware to the Lolin D32 without Platform IO I use ESP Flasher: https://github.com/Jason2866/ESP_Flasher/releases